 Traumatic brain injuries (TBI's, also often referred to as a head injury, or HI) have been called 'the silent epidemic' in the U.S. Estimates vary as to how many occur in this country every year, but as of 2013 the CDC estimated around 1.7 million, and this does not include most concussions, many of which never get diagnosed as such.
 The majority of those TBIs that occur are milder in degree.
-But, as the quote above suggests, minor head injuries may be a contradiction in terms.
+But, 52,000 people every year die from concussions, and 275,000 need to be hospitalized over them.
+And as the quote above suggests, minor head injuries may be a contradiction in terms.
 That is, damage to the brain is never good.